2003 attack on Karbala

 The 2003 attack on Karbala was an unsuccessful strike on the Iraqi Republican Guard's Medina Division by the U.S. 3rd Infantry Division during the 2003 invasion of Iraq.
 The Medina Division was mostly deployed along the Karbala gap, west of the city of Karbala itself.
-The Iraqi Division was targeted as it was the best equipped Iraqi unit, and its destruction would negatively affect Iraqi military morale.
+The Iraqi division was targeted as it was the best equipped Iraqi unit, and its destruction would negatively affect Iraqi military morale.
 The Medina Division sustained only limited damage during the engagement.

 The defeat for the Americans resulted in one AH-64 Apache being shot down intact.
 The two pilots were captured and shown on television along with the helicopter.
-Pentagon officials stated the captured Apache was destroyed via airstrike the following day, Iraqi officials claimed a farmer with a Brno rifle shot down the Apache.
+Pentagon officials stated the captured Apache was destroyed via airstrike the following day, Iraqi officials claimed a farmer named Ali Ubaid Mankash with a czech-made Brno rifle shot down the Apache.
 After the invasion, the farmer denied any involvement.

 Background

-Iraqi morale was high after putting up stiff resistance at the Battle of Nasiriyah.
 The U.S. sought to continue its shock and awe campaign by crippling the elite Medina Republican Guard division, thus demoralizing the enemy.

 In the aftermath of the Gulf War, the Iraqis learned from the no fly zones over their country.
 The threat of small arms fire from Iraqi soldiers was gravely underestimated by the U.S. attack helicopters participating in the attack.